Two Three-Layer Memory Foam Mattress Collections

 The Tempur Material used in the top layer of the original TEMPUR-Pedic mattress was very dense, 5-7 lbs per cubic inch (lb/in³).
-The reason was that the higher the density of tempur/memory foam, the more heat sensitive it is, therefore the more conforming.
+The reason was that the higher the density of Tempur Material, the more heat-sensitive it is, therefore the more conforming.

 Benefits with Problems

 It was this conformity and pressure relief that attracted Dr. Rick Swartzburg, a chiropractor in Southern California.
 He began sleeping on a TEMPUR-Pedic mattress.
 However, there were two problems related to the high-density foam.
-First, although it was very heat sensitive, it was hardly pressure sensitive.
+First, although it was very heat sensitive, it was hardly pressure-sensitive.
 This meant (1) it did not respond to a sleeper’s body until it warmed up enough, which was longer when the room was cooler, and (2) it did not change quickly enough if the sleeper moved or changed position.
-Second, since it absorbed so much heat, it became hot enough to be uncomfortable for many sleepers.
+Furthermore, since it absorbed so much heat it became hot enough to be uncomfortable for many sleepers.

 Dr. Swartzburg sought a solution to these problems.
 He found that lighter 4-lb memory foam was less heat sensitive and more pressure sensitive.
 But this made it less conforming.
 Instead of one comfort layer at the top, in 2006 he designed a mattress with two: 4 lb/in³ in the top layer, 5 lb/in³ in the second.
 This way, it had a faster initial response, was cooler, and still had the deep conformity of the denser memory foam.
 Like the TEMPUR-Pedic, it also had a high-resilience base layer (support core).
 Since it had three layers instead of two, he named it the Tri-Pedic, and began making through Relief-Mart, the family business, and selling it under a new brand, Selectabed.